Cyclone Leon–Eline

-Intense Tropical Cyclone Leon–Eline was the second longest-lived cyclone in the Indian Ocean, behind Cyclone Freddy, traveling over 11,000 km during its 29-day track through the Indian Ocean, throughout the entire month of February.
-The cyclone formed on February 1, 2000, in the Australian basin as Tropical Cyclone Leon, and was renamed Eline after crossing 90° E into the South-West Indian Ocean; there, the Météo-France office in Réunion (MFR) tracked the storm's movement and intensity.
-Late on February 17, Eline made landfall near Mahanoro, Madagascar, with 10‑minute winds of 165 km/h.
+Intense Tropical Cyclone Leon–Eline was the second longest-lived cyclone in the Indian Ocean, behind Cyclone Freddy, traveling over 11,000 km during its 29-day track through the Indian Ocean, throughout the month of February.
+The cyclone formed on 1 February 2000, in the Australian basin as Tropical Cyclone Leon, and was renamed Eline after crossing 90° E into the South-West Indian Ocean; there, the Météo-France office in Réunion (MFR) tracked the storm's movement and intensity.
+Late on 17 February, Eline made landfall near Mahanoro, Madagascar, with 10‑minute winds of 165 km/h.
 The storm rapidly weakened over land, but restrengthened in the Mozambique Channel to reach peak 10‑minute winds of 185 km/h, making it an intense tropical cyclone.
-On February 22, Eline made landfall about 80 km south of Beira, Mozambique, near peak intensity.
-Eline quickly weakened over land as it moved across Southern Africa, finally dissipating over eastern Namibia on February 29.
+On 22 February, Eline made landfall about 80 km south of Beira, Mozambique, near peak intensity.
+Eline quickly weakened over land as it moved across Southern Africa, finally dissipating over eastern Namibia on 29 February.

 While moving across much of the Indian Ocean, Eline brought high waves, gusty winds, and rainfall to several islands.
 When Eline struck Madagascar, the country was in the midst of a cholera epidemic that killed over 1,000 people.
 Eline directly killed at least 64 people in the country.
 Tropical Storm Gloria struck Madagascar 13 days later, compounding the damage and making it difficult to discern the individual effects.
 Damage from Eline was estimated at $9 million (USD), and collectively the two storms killed 205 people and left another 10,000 homeless.
 In the region around Vatomandry where Eline made landfall, 65% of houses were damaged, 90% of crops were lost, and 75% of health facilities were wrecked.